 This year, the club will be visiting the Angell Hall Observatory, volunteering at the Ann Arbor Hands On Museum and looking at summer research/internship opportunities.

-Students who want to get involved in the Biophysics Club should contact the current Club President, Mena Shenouda.
+Students who want to get involved in the Biophysics Club should contact the current Club Vice President, Kyle Finos.